 “We’re (millennials) also marrying later.
 Going through this new life phase ’emerging adulthood’.
 This ‘post-education, finding our footing with work’ era where we’re exploring all these dating options.
 Trying to figure out what it is we want (whilst having fun & embracing youth).”

 “Back then people settled for companionate love; someone who’s a decent human being, has a job, isn’t a murderer.
 Because of our vast range we’re looking for our soulmate; looking for a much deeper connection.”

 “We are no longer the generation of the “good-enough” marriage.
 We are now looking for our soulmates.”

 “Today, if you own a smartphone, you’re carrying a 24-7 singles bar in your pocket” ~ caption of a photo?

 “With so many romantic options, instead of trying to explore them all make sure you properly invest in people and give them a fair chance before moving on.

-(also if anyone's wondering about my book review notepad, it can be found here )
+(also if anyone’s wondering about my book review notepad, it was a gift but can be found here:) )